-This Conflict Minerals Report (this "Report") of The Cooper Companies, Inc. (together with its consolidated subsidiaries, "Cooper", "we" or the "Company") for the year ended December 31, 2013 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
-Numerous terms in this Report are defined in the Rule and our Specialized Disclosure Report on Form SD and the reader is referred to those sources and to SEC Release No. 34-67716 issued by the Securities and Exchange Commission (the "Commission") on August 22, 2012 for such definitions.
+This Conflict Minerals Report (this "Report") of The Cooper Companies, Inc. (together with its consolidated subsidiaries, "Cooper", "we" or the "Company") for the year ended December 31, 2015 is presented to comply with Rule 13p-1 under the Securities Exchange Act of 1934 (the "Rule").
+Numerous terms in this Report are defined in the Rule and the form of the Specialized Disclosure Report on Form SD and the reader is referred to those sources and to SEC Release No. 34-67716 issued by the Securities and Exchange Commission (the "Commission") on August 22, 2012 for such definitions.

-In accord with the Rule and pursuant to Form SD we undertook due diligence measures on the source and chain of custody of the necessary conflict minerals in our products that we had reason to believe may have originated from the Democratic Republic of the Congo (the "DRC") or an adjoining country (collectively, the "Covered Countries") and may not have come from recycled or scrap sources, to determine whether such products were "DRC conflict free".
+In accord with the Rule and pursuant to Form SD, to determine whether materials we sourced were "DRC conflict free", we undertook due diligence measures on the source and chain of custody of the necessary conflict minerals in our products that either (1) we had reason to believe may have originated (or where we could not determine whether they originated) from the Democratic Republic of the Congo (the "DRC") or an adjoining country (collectively, the "Covered Countries") or (2) that may not have come from (or we could not determine whether they came from) recycled or scrap sources.